 Yes, London broil is typically prepared by broiling in the oven so that will work too.
 Broil the meat for around 6-8 minutes per side until the meat reaches an internal temperature of 125-130°F for medium rare.

-You should marinate the meat for at least 2 hours, but preferably longer.
+You should marinate the meat for at least 2 hours, but preferably 6 hours or longer.
 I typically marinate it the night before I plan to cook it.
-The marinade will help tenderize the meat.
-Don't let it sit for more than 1-2 days though.
+The acid in the marinade will help tenderize the meat.
+Don't let it sit for more than 1-2 days though, or it will affect the texture.

-London broil can get very tough if not cooked properly since it's a very lean cut of meat without much marbling.
-It's best not to cook it beyond 145°F for medium doneness.
+London broil can get very tough if not cooked properly since it's a very lean cut of meat.
+It's best not to cook it beyond an internal temperature of 140°F or medium doneness.

 📖 Recipe